District Administration Launches Crackdown Against Illegal Filling Stations - UrduPoint

 District Administration Launches Crackdown Against Illegal Filling Stations

-PESHAWAR, (UrduPoint / Pakistan Point News - 28th Sep, 2024) The District Administration launched a mega crackdown on illegal filling stations across Peshawar; 45 stations were sealed, Deputy Commissioner Peshawar, Sarmad Saleem Akram said.
+PESHAWAR, (UrduPoint / Pakistan Point News - 2nd Oct, 2024) The District Administration launched a mega crackdown on illegal filling stations across Peshawar and 45 stations were sealed, Deputy Commissioner Peshawar, Sarmad Saleem Akram said.

 In compliance with the directives of the Provincial Government, the District Administration has taken action against illegal filling stations across Peshawar, sealing a significant number of them.